 The royal wedding is still over three months away, but an array of merchandise is already available to commemorate Prince Harry and Meghan Markle's special day.
-And one of the highlights is a Prince Charles.
+And one of the highlights is a limited-edition collection created by William Edwards Home collection, a brand which is popular with the royal family, and has previously secured several exclusive commissions from Prince Charles.

 The range includes a coaster, royal wedding mug, a 21cm plate, teacup and saucer, and a hinged pill box, all of which are crafted from fine bone china and feature the same regal motifs.
 At the centre is a crest with the letters H and M intertwined, with a pastel green bow underneath.
 22 carat gold crowns and the year 2018 adorn each piece, while the plate reads: "To celebrate the marriage of Prince Harry and Meghan Markle.
 St George's Chapel, Windsor Castle – 2018."